Harshit-Soni78/The-Complete-2024-Web-Development-Bootcamp-by-Dr._Angela_Yu/Section 37 - Web3 Decentralised App (DApp) Development with the Internet Computer/37.02 How does the Blockchain actually work/README.md

 You can try the SHA-256 hash algorithm demo linked in the course resources.
 Typing any message generates a 64-character hash that changes with every input.

 The source code for SHA-256 is also available for review.

+### Why is hashing one-way?

+A simplified analogy is factoring numbers:

+- Multiplying two numbers (e.g., 2 times 4 equals 8) is easy.
+- Finding the factors of a number (e.g., factors of 8 are 1, 2, 4, 8) is more difficult.
+- For larger numbers, factoring becomes computationally intensive.

+Thus, going forwards (hashing) is easy, but going backwards (finding the original input) is practically impossible with current computing power.